vb-consulting/Norm.net/Documentation/reference/methods.md

 ```

 - This method can receive one or more arguments of the `object` type.

- - Parameter value can be either:
+- The parameter value can be either:
    - Simple type (integers, strings, dates, etc.).
    - Object instances.
    - Two value tuples (value and database type).
    - [`DbParameter`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbparameter) instance.

 - Depending on the parameter type, parameters can be set in different ways: positional, named, or mixed.

 > Note: For more information on working with parameters by using this extension method [see working with parameters section.](/docs/reference/parameters/#1-withparameters-extension-method)

+---

 ### WithReaderCallback

-- Sets the custom database reader callback function that will be executed on each database reader iteration step for every field.
+- Sets the custom database reader callback function that will be executed on each database reader iteration step for every field:

  ```csharp
  // Extension